 Bi-directional communication, communication from a printer to a PC, is normally handled by a combination of the printer hardware and special software on your computer.
-Bi-directional printers generally have highly advanced parallel interfaces.
-These printers often require special parallel ports in order to take full advantage of their features.

 Using a bi-directional printer on a network poses unique challenges.
-Unlike a direct PC-to-printer connection during which a bi-directional printer can easily send its signals back to the host PC through the computer's parallel port (which is normally located only a few feet away from the printer), a networked printer faces the problem of having to route messages bound for a particular PC through a large array of hubs, switches, file servers, and computers.
+Unlike a direct PC-to-printer connection during which a bi-directional printer can easily send its signals back to the host PC through the computer's parallel or USB port (which is normally located only a few feet away from the printer), a networked printer faces the problem of having to route messages bound for a particular PC through a large array of hubs, switches, file servers, and computers.
 Unfortunately, most printers are not equipped to handle the complexities of printer-to-PC communication across a network.
 That does not mean that they can't be used on a network, however.

 Linksys designed the PrintServers to function with both regular as well as bi-directional printers.
-Standard print servers cannot work with bi-directional printers, but the PrintServer features a custom design to support both parallel as well as bi-directional parallel interfaces.
 However, the PrintServer cannot pass messages from the printer back to the printing PC-this limitation is simply an industry standard, and not one of the PrintServer itself.